galacticmob/tugger-system/README.md

 Place any firmware files to be included in the firmware directory (most firmware can be found in the [linux-firmware](http://git.kernel.org/cgit/linux/kernel/git/firmware/linux-firmware.git/tree/) repository).

 Finally, run `build.sh`.
 The container's filesystem itself is the final initramfs image.
-This script will dump it, extract the kernel and create the `initramfs.xz` file.
+This script will dump it, extract the kernel and create the `initramfs.bin` file.